University of Erfurt

 You can apply for the MPP using our online application portal found on our website.
 Your application should include the following documents:

 If you have any questions about the application process, please contact admissions office at:

 With an estimated average cost of living of 735 EUR per month, studying in Erfurt is comparatively affordable.

 Admission for our program is needblind.
 Yet we are aware that students may require financial assistance.
-The Brandt School offers scholarships for specific target-groups in partnership with the DAAD, the Haniel Foundation and the EICF.
+The Brandt School offers scholarships for specific target-groups in partnership with the DAAD and the Haniel Foundation.
 Check our website for more detailed information on these programs.

 There are also various external sources for financial support.
 A high percentage of our students have received scholarships to study in our program.

 Check our website for a complete list of organizations offering matching scholarships.